tanmayb123/Friend-List-app---Swift-2-edition/README.md

-NOTE: THIS IS JUST A NEWER VERSION FOR XCODE 6.3!
+NOTE: THIS IS JUST A NEWER VERSION FOR XCODE 7.2 Beta 1 (Swift 2.2)!
 THERE ARE NO CHANGES IN FEATURES OF THE APP.

 This is the code (PHP & Swift/iOS end) for the iOS database connectivity App I created earlier.